Neighborhood Markets bring the farm to you.

 Our Neighborhood Markets bring an affordable farm stand to where people live, work, and visit, making shopping for fresh fruits and vegetables affordable and accessible for residents experiencing food insecurity.
 We visit six neighborhoods throughout Northampton every week during the summer and fall.

 Customers can sign up for a reduced-price farm share and/or purchase fruits and vegetables without committing to a share.
-Farm shares last 8 or more weeks and cost about 25% of market value, and when paid for with SNAP, they are eligible for a HIP reimbursement.
-Share members can pick their favorites from a variety of seasonal produce items each week, including fruit and sweet corn, and anyone can purchase these items with cash or SNAP at wholesale prices.
+Farm shares last 8 or more weeks and, for customers who have SNAP, Free & Reduced Lunch, or live in subsidized housing, the cost is 75% off market value.
+When paid for with SNAP, Shares are eligible for a HIP reimbursement.
+Share members can pick their favorites from a variety of seasonal produce items each week, including fruit and sweet corn, and anyone can purchase these items with cash or SNAP.

 How to participate:

 Application forms can be downloaded below.
-For Northampton seniors who will be picking up at the Senior Center, please fill out or bring applications there.
-For other locations, visit us at the Market to sign up, or contact Michael with questions.
+Visit us at the Market to sign up, or contact Michael with questions.
 Application forms:

 The majority of produce sold at our Neighborhood Markets is purchased from Crimson & Clover Farm.
 Additional produce is purchased from local farms through an innovative partnership with River Valley Coop, which allows us to access their broad network of local suppliers at no additional markup.